Protecting salmon habitat

 These structures highly fragment the estuary.
 They alter the flow of water, sediment and nutrients.
 They also restrict the passage of juvenile salmon that want to move into the shallow tidal salt marshes and eelgrass to feed and grow.
 For juvenile Chinook, chum, and pink salmon, which enter the estuary as fry, the lack of access to marsh habitats may be particularly harmful, as they may not have had time to prepare their bodies for the transition to salt water.

-Our long term restoration project
+Our five-year restoration project

-In 2016, Raincoast began a five year restoration project to create openings in two of these man-made barriers that prevent the natural migration of juvenile salmon.
+In 2016, Raincoast began a five-year restoration project to create openings in two of these man-made barriers that prevent the natural migration of juvenile salmon.
 The project includes baseline research on juvenile salmon, such as their presence and distribution in different habitats, their size and growth over the season(s), and how long they reside in the estuary.

 Monitoring restored habitat